kunju004/Pipershrink/README.md

-# ⚡ Squeeze — File Compressor
+# Pipershrink — File Compressor

 A modern, mobile-first web app that compresses **text, images, video, and ZIP archives** entirely in the browser.
 **No server.
 No uploads.
 Files never leave your device.**